With France’s presidential election six weeks away, some of Macron’s challengers struggle to get on the ballot

 Macron is still expected to officially announce his candidacy before the March 4 deadline, and he remains the clear favorite to win the two-round vote in April.
 But this week’s complications have been a stark reminder that French presidential elections can produce surprises and prove assumptions wrong.

-Three of the candidates polling strongest behind Macron — Marine Le Pen and Éric Zemmour of the far-right and Jean-Luc Mélenchon of the far-left — have yet to secure the 500 signatures from elected officials that are required to stand in the election.
+Three of the candidates polling strongest behind Macron — Marine Le Pen and Éric Zemmour of the far right and Jean-Luc Mélenchon of the far left — have yet to secure the 500 signatures from elected officials that are required to stand in the election.

 Le Pen paused her public campaign this week, saying she would throw all her energy behind a last-ditch effort to win over sponsors.
 Zemmour said he would similarly dedicate time to calls with mayors and other officials.